shrinathrao97/HudsonCampaign/DMOnly/Notes.md

+# Final Cruise Group Session
+- Ulfgarf
+  * Pistol reveal when the bots become overwhelming or for a final strike.
+  * Pistol appears to be a flintlock piatol but glows violently red and, just for an instant, appears to be covered in blood.
+You all snap out of the vision as you hear a loud POW noise as the ranged weapon in Ulfgarf’s hand recoils, blasting through its target with an instantaneous red beam.
+  * A voice remains, though unclear.
+Your bloodlust must be sated by someone or something.
+You instantly know who that target will be.
+  * 2d8 damage, range (100/260)ft, attunement, once per long rest you can take 1hp from every living creature within 60ft and deal up to 20 of those points to damage a single target, attack rolls are unchanged.

+- Delvid
+  * The obelisk calls to him, a message from a being beyond his immagination calling for him to make sure the obelisk remains in place and unharmed.
+The precense you feel doesn’t feel so strongly about the gearmaster.
+  * As if as encouragement, you feel a surge of strength flow through you.
+You feel like your connection to nature has become both skewed, and strengthened, but in a different way.
+    * Wildshape of the Void: You can wildshape into a
+  * As you stop to question it momentarily, you feel a tightness in the core of your being, as if something just grabbed a hold of your identity as a paladin and threatens to yank them from your palm.
+  *

 ## Unimportant Board Members
 ### U-N1M (U)
   * Created the Unimportants to help other Forged work through their issues, but opened it up to non-Forged over time.